SynapseWeb/Git-Sharing/README.md

 ### Practice on a single computer

 Because each Git repository is self contained, bundle sharing can be practiced by creating two separate repositories on the same computer.
-Since we'll be pretending that they're on different machines, create the top level folder names as something like:
+Since we'll be pretending that they're on different machines, create two folder names something like:

-Machine_A
+* .../Machine_A
-Machine_B
+* .../Machine_B

 Inside each machine's folder, you can create an arbitrarily long subdirectory tree to get to the actual project files.
 That might looks something like this:

-Machine_A/myfiles/coolproj
+* .../Machine_A/myfiles/coolproj
-Machine_B/mystuff/test/coolproj
+* .../Machine_B/mystuff/test/coolproj

 Let's assume that the project is started on Machine_A and has a Java source file (hello.java) and make file (makefile):